Hanshi Ron Carlson

 Sifu Phil Switzer

-Sifu Phil Switzer has 25 years of Wing Chun experience.
+Sifu Phil Switzer has over 35 years of Wing Chun experience.
 As a disciple of Sifu Bart Mann, Sifu Phil represents the 10th generation of Wing Chun under Yip Man.
 With the passing of Sifu Bart, the Colorado School of Wing Chun family is now headed by Sifu Phil.

 “While we were deeply saddened by our loss, I had felt throughout that our family will remain strong.”
 Led by Sifu Phil, Sifu Ron Kammerer, and Seihing Jimmy McNeal, the Colorado School of Wing Chun has continued on thanks to the dedication of its students and staff.